nx-lr/32chars-js/README.md

 Sometimes, the program does not encode specific substrings as we either have formed them letter by letter and stored them in the global object, or are created magically by manipulating primitive values, as we have explored in the above, such as `function`, `Array`, `undefined`, `object` and more.

-- The `slice` returns consecutive characters within a substring by specifying the start and end indices of the substring, such as `rep` or `ace` from `replace`.
+- The `slice` returns consecutive characters within a substring by specifying the start and (optional) end indices of the substring, such as `rep` or `ace` from `replace`.
 - The `repeat` method can be used to repeat a "factored" substring a given number of times.
 This would also use a regular expression to determine the shortest pattern within the substring and how much it is repeated.
 - The `join` method, along with `split`, is used to join an array of "strings" with a delimiter that is also a string.
 We would employ regular expressions to determine the optimal substring to delimit a given set of text (it may not be spaces after all).
 - The `replace` method is used to replace one or all substrings of a substring, through insertion, deletion or substitution to turn it into something similar.
 We would use a string difference checker.